 Camp Ronald McDonald for Good Times® Summer Camp sessions are for patients and siblings between the ages of 9 and high school graduation.
 Our patient campers have or have had cancer.
 Many have had cancer and treatment in their young lives and continue to attend Camp.
 Other campers will be attending Camp during some stage of treatment for their disease.
 The most obvious signs of treatment in campers may be bald heads, medications, general weakness, amputations, or challenges with balance, mobility, vision and/or hearing.
 A number of campers also face cognitive challenges.

 Siblings are the brothers and sisters of patient campers who attend, or have attended Camp.
-Many years ago, we recognized the need to also serve and support the brothers and sisters of children with cancer.
+Many years ago, we recognized the need to also serve and support the siblings of children with cancer.
 By coming to Camp, the siblings are provided an opportunity to experience the same fun-filled experience.
 These sessions were created to support other members in the family dealing with the effects of cancer.

 Our campers are just that...campers!
 They’re kids looking for a chance to be “normal."
 This means making friends, playing games, learning and developing new skills and interests, practicing leadership, decision-making and problem-solving skills, and having fun.
 Together they make up a diverse group with diverse needs.
 They need counselors to be their counselor, not their friends.
 Counselors help provide a physically and emotionally safe environment where campers can feel comfortable in taking healthy risks and accepting challenges on their way to growth.